-- Board size and composition - Board capability to fulfill its mission, goals, and objectives
+Board size and composition Board meeting effectiveness in policy development

+$\dot{\cdot}$ Board capability to fulfill its mission, goals, and obiectives

-- Board meeting effectiveness in policy development - The effectiveness of training provided to Board members.
+The effectiveness of training provided to Board members.

 The study scope also encompassed review of the Medical Board's internal organizational and management structures.
 Additionally, the study scope included assessment of: